 - Certificates of Completion for Driver Education and Driver Training

 Don’t forget a parent or guardian to sign off on the paperwork!

 Once you pass the written test and pay the required $32 fee, you’ll earn your Provisional Permit.
-This $32 fee covers a total of 3 exams within a 12 month period and pays for both the Learner’s Permit and Driver’s License.
+This $32 fee covers a total of 3 exams in a period of 12 month and pays for both the Learner’s Permit and Driver’s License.
 However, if all requirements are not met within the 12 month period, the application is considered void and all steps must be repeated.